niboXR/UncommonSenseProject/code/md/Solutions/housing-first.md

 summary:
 publish:
 ---
-**This is an example solution**.
-This space would typically be use to summarize the solution.

 # The Solution.
 This section will provide information about what the policy does, where the policy originated, its rationale and any examples of the policy in action